codeslash21/git-bash/command.md

 - `git add -u` - move all the deleted file to staging area, but not other kind of files.
 - `git add -A` - move all the deelted and added files to staging area.
 - If we use bash command instead of git command then file will be in working directory not in staging area.
 Like `rm [file name]` to delete a file.
 And to permanently delete the file we have to add that in staging area and then commit.
+- In `.gitignore` file we can write the name or the expression of files which we want to ignore.
+And all those file will not be in git repository but in file system.
+Even if the ignored file is modified it will not be shown by `git status` command, means we dont have to move that file to staging area and make commit.
+- `git diff [commit_id] [commit_id]` - to get difference between two commits.
+We can use HEAD as latest commit.
+If we dont give any commit ids then it will give difference between HEAD and latest uncommited changes.
+- `git difftool [commit_id] [commit_id]` - we see the same as `git diff` command but we see in configured difftool which is p4merge in this case.
+- Branch is timeline of commits.
+Branch name is label for commits.
+- Merging is three types -
+  - Fast-forward merge: When there is no commit in parent branch and then feature branch commits is simply mergeed with parent branch.
+  - Automatic merge: When git detects non-conflicting commit in the parent branch then git do automatic merging and parent timeline is preserveed and new commit is made on parent branch to show merging of branches.
+  - Manual: Where automatic merging is not possible and conflicting merge status exists.

 -